farkmarnum/thaas/README.md

 !hanks
 ```

+The THaaS bot will respond with a tom hanks pic.

 Note: the comment must contain a line that begins with the command, and it cannot be immediately followed by word characters.
 So, `test!hanks` or `!hankstest` would not be recognized as a command.

+Also, editing a comment to add `!hanks` will not result in a reply from the bot -- your comment must contain `!hanks` when created to trigger the bot.

 ### Slack